-Israeli military says it has targeted militant sites in Gaza
+Gazans protest along volatile frontier with Israel

+Gaza’s health ministry said 46 Palestinian demonstrators were wounded by Israeli fire.
+It did not elaborate.

+Gaza’s Hamas rulers launched the protests more than a year ago, demanding an end to a crippling blockade Israel and Egypt imposed when the militant group seized the territory by force in 2007.

-JERUSALEM (AP) — The Israeli military says it struck several militant sites in the Gaza Strip after a Palestinian rocket hit a building in southern Israel.
+Earlier on Friday, the Israeli military said it struck several militant sites in the Gaza Strip in response to the rocket fire.

-The army said Israeli warplanes attacked “terror infrastructure” in Gaza early on Friday, including military and naval compounds belonging to Hamas, the Islamist group that controls the territory.
+The army said Israeli warplanes attacked “terror infrastructure” in Gaza, including military and naval compounds belonging to Hamas.

-There was no immediate retaliatory rocket fire from Gaza, or reports of injuries on either side.
+There was no immediate retaliatory rocket fire from Gaza, or reports of wounded or dead on either side.

 The army said the rocket launched late Thursday hit a religious school in the Israeli border of Sderot.